hamvocke/dotfiles/sway/README.md

 ## Fonts
 I'm setting special fonts (e.g. `Fira Code`) in this configuration that you might have to install first.
 If you install the Fira Code flavor from [Nerd Fonts](https://www.nerdfonts.com/), you'll automatically get all the icon glyphs required for the status bar.

+## Display Brightness
+I've set up brightness keys to control your display's brightness via `brightnessctl`.
+Make sure to [install it](https://github.com/Hummer12007/brightnessctl/) if you want to use this functionality.